Last Updated: May 18, 2026

 Conclusion

-The published evidence on periodic-dosing protocols is substantially larger.
-It includes a placebo-controlled randomized controlled trial, multiple open-label trials, and a real-world effectiveness study of more than 11,000 patients, with response rates between 26.8% and 56.4%.
+By contrast, the published evidence on periodic-dosing protocols includes a placebo-controlled randomized controlled trial, multiple open-label trials, and a real-world effectiveness study of more than 11,000 patients, with response rates between 26.8% and 56.4%.

 Important Safety Information